-Note: Disassembly and assembly will require a press.
-If it is not there, you can use the large vise on the workbench and gaskets (type large sockets for socket wrenches).
-The inner clips are pressed into the hub.
-If the inner race remains on the hub when it is pressed out of the steering knuckle, a bearing puller with sharp jaws will be required to remove it.
+Note: A press is required for disassembly and assembly.
+If you don't have one, you can use a large bench vice and spacers (type of large socket heads).
+The inner races are pressed into the hub.
+If the inner race remains on the hub when it is pressed out of the steering knuckle, a bearing puller with sharp jaws will be required for removal.

 1. Remove the rear hub holder as described paragraph 9.

-2. Attach the hub retainer securely and gently push the hub flange out of the center of the bearing.
-If the bearing inner race remains on the flange, use a bearing puller with sharp jaws to remove it.
+2. Securely clamp the hub retainer and carefully press the hub flange out of the bearing center.
+If the inner bearing race remains on the flange, remove it using a bearing puller with sharp jaws.

-3. Remove the bearing circlip from the hub holder.
+3. Remove the bearing retaining ring from the hub holder.

-4. Support the hub holder and press the hub bearing out of its socket with a pipe or bushing (see fig. 10.4).
+4. Support the hub holder and press the hub bearing out of the socket using a pipe or bushing (see fig. 10.4).

 1 Hub bearing